W-David-Porter/acim/src/text/1-the-meaning-of-miracles/iv-the-escape-from-darkness/index.md

 ::: details Expanded
 Holiness can never be really hidden in darkness, but you can deceive yourself about it [that holiness can be hidden in darkness].
-²This deception [that holiness can be hidden in darkness] makes you fearful because you realise in your heart it [the deception that holiness can be hidden in darkness] *is* a deception, and you exert enormous efforts to establish its [holiness’s] reality.
+²This deception [that holiness can be hidden in darkness] makes you fearful because you realize in your heart it [the deception that holiness can be hidden in darkness] *is* a deception, and you exert enormous efforts to establish its [holiness’s] reality.
 ³The miracle sets reality where it [the reality] belongs.
 ⁴Reality belongs only to spirit, and the miracle acknowledges only truth.
 ⁵It [the miracle] thus dispels illusions about yourself, and puts you in communion with yourself and God.